This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 7. Take a Tax-Free Loan from Your Business

-Many business owners don’t know that they can take out a low—or no-interest loan from their business.
-To ensure compliance, be sure to review the Applicable Federal Rates set by the IRS.
+Many business owners don’t know they can take out a low—or no-interest loan from their business.
+To ensure compliance, review the Applicable Federal Rates set by the IRS.

 You can check out the current IRS set rates here.
 They update monthly; you should ask your accountant before implementing this strategy.